Abbeville, Tipperary

-Abbeville is a small country house in the townland of Abbeville in County Tipperary.
+Abbeville is a small country house in the townland of Abbeville in County Tipperary in Ireland.
 It is set in relict parkland.

 It is a three-bay, three-storey house with one-storey flanking wing walls to either side, built c.
 1840, and with an earlier, possibly 17th century, three-bay, three-storey rear wing.
-The fenestration of the main front is composed of elaborate tripartite windows with carved pilasters, except for the central bay, where there are double round-headed windows over the doorcase.
-The front door is flanked by engaged clustered columns and has an elaborate cobweb fanlight above.
+The fenestration of the main front is composed of tripartite windows with carved pilasters, except for the central bay, where there are double round-headed windows over the doorcase.
+The front door is flanked by clustered columns and has a cobweb fanlight above.
 The datestone "1773" does not seem to relate to any part of the present building, but may indicate a previous phase of building activity.
-There are substantial ranges of limestone outbuildings to the south-east including one range with segmental and depressed-arch carriage arches.
+There are a number of limestone outbuildings to the south-east including one range with segmental and depressed-arch carriage arches.

-Abbeville was the seat of the Hemsworth family from the early 18th century until c1890, when Thomas Gerard Hemsworth sold up and emigrated to Canada.
-Some land was sold to the Dawson family through the Encumbered Estates Court c1850, but the Hemsworths still had 387 acre in c.1870.
-The Killeens bought the entire estate from the Hemsworths in about c.1900, and ever since, the house is still currently owned by the Killeen family.
+Abbeville was the seat of the Hemsworth family from the early 18th century until c.1890, when Thomas Gerard Hemsworth sold up and emigrated to Canada.
+Some land was sold to the Dawson family through the Encumbered Estates Court c.1850, but the Hemsworths still had 387 acre in c.1870.
+The Killeens bought the entire estate from the Hemsworths in about c.1900.
+The house is still owned by the Killeen family.
 The park retains the remains of a canal to the north.

-This is a fine example of a typical country house in Ireland and it is currently being re-established and extended to its former glory.
-The property is listed on North Tipperary County Council's record of protected structures and on the National Inventory of Architectural Heritage.
+The property is listed on North Tipperary County Council's Record of Protected Structures.